bicCluster/learning-cluster/README.md

 * You need to install both `ambari-server` and `ambari-agent` on `losamalos`, and you only need to install `ambari-agent` on three innet machine.
 * After you install the `ambari-server` on `losamalos`, the java 1.8 will be installed automatically, but you need to configure the environment variables by yourself this [page](http://stackoverflow.com/questions/9612941/how-to-set-java-environment-path-in-ubuntu) will help on your configurations.
 * You should be aware of that `losalamos` should be one of the clients since it is the only interface to run Hadoop programs from outside.
-* You need to set up password-less SSH during the process, the manual from Hortonworks have covered the basic steps.
+* You need to set up password-less SSH during the process:
+	- The manual from Hortonworks have covered the basic steps.
 You can also check [this](http://www.linuxproblem.org/art_9.html) and [this](http://askubuntu.com/questions/497895/permission-denied-for-rootlocalhost-for-ssh-connection) if you need more help.
+	- You need to use root permission to set up password-less SSH.
+To set the root password see [this](http://askubuntu.com/questions/155278/how-do-i-set-the-root-password-so-i-can-use-su-instead-of-sudo).
+	- If something goes wrong with the password-less SSH, you may get timeout error in building cluster.
+Then try Installing Ambari Agents Manually, look at [this](https://ambari.apache.org/1.2.0/installing-hadoop-using-ambari/content/ambari-chap6-1.html).
+For Ubuntu, use apt-get instead of yum.
 * Once the cluster is installed, make sure [this page](http://losalamos.pc.cs.cmu.edu:8080/#/main/hosts) shows each host has correct IP address (10.0.0.x).
-If not, modify /etc/hosts and restart both server and clients.
+If the IP address is not correct, check whether the four /etc/hosts files are same with each other.
+Modify /etc/hosts if necessary, then restart both server and clients.
 * If something goes wrong, check your firewall settings or you may find causes by looking at log files under /var/log

 ## <a name="test-mapreduce">Test a MapReduce Program</a>